Octobass

-The octobass is an extremely large and rare bowed string instrument first built around 1850 in Paris by the French luthier Jean-Baptiste Vuillaume (1798–1875).
-It has three strings and is essentially a larger version of the double bass – the specimen in the collection of the Musée de la Musique in Paris measures 3.48 m in length, whereas a full-size double bass is generally approximately 2 m in length.
+The octobass is an extremely large and rare bowed string instrument, a larger three-stringed version of the double bass, first drafted by J.A.
+Dubois in 1834 and built around 1850 in Paris by the French luthier Jean-Baptiste Vuillaume (1798–1875).
+The specimen in the collection of the Musée de la Musique in Paris - the only surviving original made by Vuillaume - measures 3.48 m in length, whereas a full-size double bass is generally approximately 2 m in length.

+The first international public appearance of the octobass was at the first world's fair, which took place in London in 1851.
+William Pole, an attendee of the 1851 world's fair, described the physical characteristics of the octobass and suggested some uncertainty about the instrument.

 Usage

-Because of the extreme fingerboard length and string thickness, the musician plays it using a system of levers and pedals.
+Because it would be impossible for a person to reach the heights of the extremely long fingerboard and because the strings are very thick, the musician plays the octobass using a system of levers and pedals.
 The levers serve to engage metal clamps that are positioned above the neck at specific positions.
 These clamps act as fretting devices when the performer presses the levers.

-It has never been produced on a large scale or used much by composers.
-Hector Berlioz wrote favorably about the instrument, however, and proposed its widespread adoption.
+The octobass has never been produced on a large scale, and is not commonly used by composers.
+After contacting Vuillaume to inquire about the instrument's functions, Hector Berlioz wrote favorably about the instrument, however, and proposed its widespread adoption in his Grand Traité d'instrumentation et d'orchestration modernes, revised in August of 1855.

-The only known work from the 19th century that specifically calls for the octobass is Charles Gounod's Messe solennelle de Sainte-Cécile.
+The only known work that calls for the octobass is Charles Gounod's Messe solennelle de Sainte-Cécile of 1855.
 In this work, the octobass only appears in the "Benedictus" and the "Agnus Dei" and is specified to be tuned B♭_{0}, E♭_{1}, and B♭_{1}.
 It typically plays one octave below the double bass.

-In addition to the Paris instrument, octobasses exist in the collections of the Musical Instrument Museum in Phoenix, Arizona, made in 2007 by the Italian luthier Antonio Dattis, and the Kunsthistorisches Museum in Vienna.
-The Montreal Symphony Orchestra is currently the only orchestra in the world to own and use octobasses in their performances.
+In addition to the Paris instrument, octobasses exist in the collections of the Musical Instrument Museum in Phoenix, Arizona (made in 2007 by the Italian luthier Antonio Dattis), and the Kunsthistorisches Museum in Vienna.
+The Montreal Symphony Orchestra is currently the only orchestra in the world to own and use the octobass in performances.
 The first of these instruments was made by the luthier Jean-Jacques Pagès of Mirecourt, France, in 2010.

 Two other octobasses are known to exist with private owners.
-One of which was made in 1995 by the luthier Pierre Bohr, which belongs to the Italian musician Nicola Moneta.
-The instrument is a copy of those made by Vuillaume, but with innovative elements, especially in the mechanics, and of which a library of samples from Daniele Bertinelli and Giorgio Riolo was created in collaboration with SoundIron.
+One, which belongs to the Italian musician Nicola Moneta, was made in 1995 by the luthier Pierre Bohr.
+The instrument is a copy of those made by Vuillaume, but with innovative elements, especially in the mechanics.
+A library of samples from this instrument was created by Daniele Bertinelli and Giorgio Riolo in collaboration with SoundIron.